AlbertoRota/WeaponAssembly/readme.md

 ## Current features
-This mod will let you break guns into parts and then combine the parts into new guns!
+This mod will let you break weapons into parts and then combine the parts into new weapons!

 The parts hold different stats:
 ### Assault rifles